discordjs/guide/guide/popular-topics/permissions-extended.md

 Discord permissions are stored in a 53-bit integer and calculated using bitwise operations.
 If you want to dive deeper into what's happening behind the curtains, check the [Wikipedia](https://en.wikipedia.org/wiki/Bit_field) and [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) articles on the topic.

-discord.js represents permission bit fields as either the decimal value of said bit field or its referenced flags.
+Discord.js represents permission bit fields as either the decimal value of said bit field or its referenced flags.
 Every position in a permissions bit field represents one of these flags and its state (either referenced `1` or not referenced `0`).

 Before we get into actually assigning permissions, let's quickly go over the method Discord uses to determine a guild member's final permissions:

 1. Take all permissions for all roles the guild member has and add them up.
-2. Apply all denies for the default role (@everyone).
+2. Apply all denies for the default role (`@everyone`).
-3. Apply all allows for the default role (@everyone).
+3. Apply all allows for the default role (`@everyone`).
 4. Apply all denies for all additional roles the guild member has at once.
 5. Apply all allows for all additional roles the guild member has at once.
 6. Apply all denies for the specific guild member if they exist.
 7. Apply all allows for the specific guild member if they exist.

 Due to this system, you cannot deny base permissions.
-If you grant @everyone `SEND_MESSAGES` and don't grant it for a muted members role, muted members will still be able to send messages unless you specify channel-based overwrites.
+If you grant `@everyone` `SEND_MESSAGES` and don't grant it for a muted members role, muted members will still be able to send messages unless you specify channel-based overwrites.

 All additional roles allow overwrites are applied after all additional roles denies!
 If any of a member's roles have an overwrite to allow a permission explicitly, the member can execute the associated actions in this channel regardless of the role hierarchy.

 Placing an overwrite to allow `SEND_MESSAGES` on a role will result in members with this role not being mutable via role assignment in this channel.

 ## Elevated permissions